SuperAnimaux/SysDiag/Documentation/disk.md

-# CPU diagnostic information
+# Disk diagnostic information
-Read this documentation, to learn more about processor diagnostic with SysDiag.
+Read this documentation, to learn more about disk diagnostic with SysDiag.

-## Architecture codes:

-CPU, can have various architectures.
-The architectures defined the way that the CPU manage instructions.

-* x86 : Code 0
-* MIPS : Code 1
-* Alpha : Code 2
-* PowerPC : Code 3
-* ARM : Code 5
-* ia64 : Code 6
-* itanium system : Code 7-8
-* x64 : Code 9
-* ARM64 : Code 12
+*Please,for retrieving deleted data, use TestDisk.*

 ## Availability codes:

+The availability let you know the state of the disk.

 * Other : Code 1
 * Unknown : Code 2